 In the 2015 Federal Budget, the small business tax rate will be cut from 11% in 2015 to 9% in the year 2019.
 The plan is to cut a half a point per year.
 This rate applies to the first $500,000 of active business income.
 The actual rate a company will pay will differ from province to province because provinces collect business tax as well.

 Capital gains exemption for farms and fishing businesses

 The Lifetime Capital Gains Exemption for Farm and Fishing Property will be increased to $1 Million dollars.
 However, the number remains at $813,600 this year and will increase with inflation until it hits $1 Million.

-I have several client who have set these plans up.
+I have several clients who have set these plans up.
 The RDSP is an excellent savings plan.
 Three years ago the Government said that a qualified family member was allowed to be the holder of an RDSP for an adult individual who may lack the capacity to do so.
 This provision was to run out in 2016.
-The Federal Budget of 2015 plans to extend this provision to 2018 instead of 2016.
+The federal budget of 2015 plans to extend this provision to 2018 instead of 2016.

 This is just a quick overview of the Federal Budget.
 Of course, there are many other items announced and changes to occur.
 For a more in-depth review visit the Government of Canada web site.